unno21/currency-converter/README.md

 ### 🌟 Requested Features

-1. Display the converted amount based on the exchange rate from the API
+1. Display the converted amount based on the exchange rate from the API.
-2. Display errors related to user input or from the exchange rate API
+2. Display errors related to user input or from the exchange rate API.
-3. Support case insensitive user input
+3. Support case insensitive user input.
-4. Allow the displayed converted amount to be swapped, e.g EUR-to-USD can be swapped to USD-to-EUR via the up-down arrows button
+4. Allow the displayed converted amount to be swapped, e.g EUR-to-USD can be swapped to USD-to-EUR via the up-down arrows button.
-5. Display a history of previous converted amounts with no fixed limit on the number of items
+5. Display a history of previous converted amounts with no fixed limit on the number of items.
-6. Delete previous converted amounts
+6. Delete previous converted amounts.
 7. Add pagination for long lists of previous converted amounts.

 ### 🔧 Implementation Notes